voxpupuli/puppet-rundeck/REFERENCE.md

 ### Defined types

 * [`rundeck::config::resource::aclpolicyfile`](#rundeck--config--resource--aclpolicyfile): This define will create a custom acl policy file.
-* [`rundeck::config::resource::file_keystore`](#rundeck--config--resource--file_keystore): This define will create the 'content' and 'meta' components for the key to be stored.
 * [`rundeck::config::resource::plugin`](#rundeck--config--resource--plugin): This define will install a rundeck plugin.
 * [`rundeck::config::resource::project`](#rundeck--config--resource--project): This define can be used to configure rundeck projects.
 * [`rundeck::config::resource::resource_source`](#rundeck--config--resource--resource_source): This define will create a resource source that gathers node information.